manassaloi/manassaloi.github.io/_posts/2020-01-01-getting-shit-done-happiness.markdown

 **3/ Saying No**

-I have become pretty good with saying No. I commit to social events pretty rarely.
+I have become pretty good with saying No. I rarely commit to social events.
 In the last decade I have probably attended 1 marriage, that too of a first cousin who was super insistent on me attending

-Birthday events?
+- Birthday events?
 Nope
-Meeting random relatives who I don't care about?
-Nope Attending parties where a bunch of strangers chit chat over beer and keep asking "so whats up"?
+- Meeting random relatives who I don't care about?
+Nope
+- Attending parties where a bunch of strangers chit chat over beer and keep asking "so whats up"?
 Nope

 Based on my limited experience of attending social events, I would just sit in a corner and read a book or shit post on Twitter.
 So why make me as well as the host uncomfortable